Workshop 13

 09:05A Joint Migration Inversion scheme with an extended reflectivity based on the local harmonic or spherical harmonic decomposition by Robert SOUBARAS (Aker BP)

-09:25Full Waveform Inversion by Model Extension by Guillaume BARNIER (SEP, now at NVIDIA)
+09:25Full Waveform Inversion by Model Extension by Bob Clapp (SEP)

 09:45Panel Discussion